 What Is Garage Floor Epoxy

-Epoxy flooring is most commonly a two-part coating system, consisting of a Part A resin/pigment and a Part B hardener when mixed together several things begint to happen:
+Quality epoxy flooring is a two-part coating system, consisting of a Part A resin/pigment and a Part B hardener.
+When mixed together, several things begin to happen:

-- High quality epoxy coatings have a pot life of 20-40 minutes, avoid coatings with pot lives of over an hour
+• High quality epoxy coatings have a pot life of 25–40 minutes; avoid coatings with pot lives of over an hour.
+Be careful when using Polyaspartics which only have 10–15 minutes of pot life.

-- While the epoxy is being mixed and cross linking it also undergoes a thermal reaction creating heat.
-Never mix too much at one time and alwats pour onto concrete to slow curing process down once mixing time is up
+• While the epoxy is being mixed and cross-linking, it also undergoes a thermal reaction, creating heat.
+Never mix too much at one time, and always pour onto concrete to slow the curing process down once mixing time is up, usually 2 1/2 minutes.

-- Once the epoxy is squeegeed out and back rolled it transforms from liquid to gel to a rock hard sufrace
+• Once the epoxy is squeegeed out and back rolled it transforms from liquid to sticky gel to a rock-hard surface.
+When properly cured, epoxy should not leave any fingerprint when you press your thumb into it.

-Applied as part of a multi-layer system epoxy floor coatings create a seamless, durable surface that resists abrasion, chemicals, moisture, and impacts.
+Applied as part of a multi-layer system, epoxy floor coatings create a seamless, durable surface that resists abrasion, chemicals, moisture, and impacts.
+Epoxy coatings are also waterproof, mold-proof, and mildew-proof; it's impossible for water to penetrate a quality epoxy surface or for mold or mildew to grow on it or under it.

 Unlike paint or surface sealers that simply air-dry mostly on top of the slab, epoxy flooring chemically bonds into and onto the concrete.
 As it cures, the layers fuse together into a hardened, monolithic coating that becomes part of the floor itself — delivering long-term protection along with a smooth, easy-to-clean finish.

 Not all epoxy floors perform the same, because garage environments vary widely.
 Factors such as vehicle weight, vehicle type, use type (workshops), surface condition, moisture exposure, and chemical contact all affect how a floor performs over time.
-For this reason, the longest-lasting epoxy floors are matched to the traffic load it will experience.
-Meaning they are applied with primers and extra heavy duty topcoats when called for and not the same single-coat application for every garage.
-This is one of biggest reasons why epoxy floors fail, installing an epoxy sytem that is not matched to the traffic you will be putting on the floor.
-The other two biggies are applying low quality productas and poor prep.
+For this reason, the longest-lasting epoxy floors are matched to the traffic load they will experience — meaning they are applied with primers and extra heavy duty topcoats when called for, and not the same single-coat application for every garage.
+This is one of the biggest reasons why epoxy floors fail: installing an epoxy system that is not matched to the traffic you will be putting on the floor.
+The other two biggies are applying low-quality products and poor prep.

 ArmorGarage has spent more than 25 years engineering epoxy coating systems designed for specific garage conditions rather than offering a one-size-fits-all product.
 These systems vary in formulation, thickness, and performance characteristics to match real-world use.